Secluded.Site

 The idea

 I’ve found it very difficult to stick to a regular schedule for #100DaysToOffload for various reasons.
 Chief among them is simply that I don’t have enough time with everything else I have going on; what I want to write and the ideas I’ve had take longer to get on paper (or screen) than I’m able to dedicate at the moment.1 However, I love the intent behind it and want to continue in a somewhat less involved manner.
-Enter #100DaysToRead.
+Enter #100DaysToRead (dead link to hashtag on fedi instance).

 The “rules”